 These terms provide a good starting point but are rarely the true weight of the tent while out on the trail.
 Trail weight refers to the combined weight of the tent body, rainfly, and poles.
 It is also known as the “minimum weight” of a tent in its upright set up position.

-The actual weight is somewhere between the trail weight and packed weight; usually about 5 to 8 ounces.
+The actual weight is somewhere between the trail weight and packed weight, usually about 5 to 8 pounds.
 Most people will use stakes and the stuff sacks but will leave the repair sleeves and patch kits at home.
 If you intend on backpacking in dense wet forests a footprint is a necessary addition.
 The footprint adds between 6 and 12 ounces and is worth its weight in gold.

-What About Dividing the Tent?
+What About Dividing The Tent?